 Getting to Malta

+Taxis are an affordable and common way to get around Malta.
+That said, Public transport is reliable and can be used with a 12-trip card for 15 euros.
 There are ample public bus options to travel cheaply and easily around Malta.
 There are over 80 public bus routes available, and the buses run from the early hours until late at night.
-You can find out more about the bus stops and bus schedule on the official Maltese transport site.
+You can find out more about the bus stops and schedule on the official Maltese transport site.

 Where to Stay in Malta

 Where to stay in Malta depends on what you want to get out of your holiday.
 There are many popular areas to stay, and this Malta Travel Guide recommends the following:

 St Julian’s & Paceville – Perfect for nightlife

 If you’re looking for a good choice of restaurants and bars within easy reach on foot, then St Julian’s might be for you.
 St Julian’s is a famous, modern, lively town located west of Sliema.
 It has the distinct features of an old seaside town contrasted with a thriving nightlife known as Paceville.

 Whether you’re looking for budget accommodation or a luxury 5-star resort, there are many places to stay in St Julian’s.
 However, the closest beach, St George’s Bay, is artificial and undesirable, so it isn’t somewhere I’d recommend for beach lovers.

 Locations close to the best beaches in Malta